 This program enrolls every other summer.
 The next cohort enters June 2018.

-- Applications for our 2018-20 cohort will be available October 1, 2017.
-Online applications or pdf downloads will be available here on our website, or you may request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.
+- We are now accepting applications for our 2018-20 cohort.
+Apply online or download a pdf of the application form.
+Or you may request to have a paper application sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.

 - Complete the application form and the separate sheet(s) containing biographical and other requested information.